alzahraaelsallakh/Infotainment-System-Yocto/README.md

 IMAGE_INSTALL_append = " pi-bluetooth bluez5 bluez5-testtools linux-firmware-bcm43430 i2c-tools hostapd dhcp-server udev-rules-rpi bridge-utils iptables linux-firmware-ralink linux-firmware-rtl8192ce linux-firmware-rtl8192cu linux-firmware-rtl8192su linux-firmware-rpidistro-bcm43430"
 ENABLE_UART = "1"
 ```
-There is an issue in the netwrok setup mentioned in the [Known issues](#knownIssues) section in issue no.3
+There is an issue in the network setup mentioned in the [Known issues](#knownIssues) section in issue no.3

 <a name="enableSound"></a>
 ## Adding sound